Physiological responses to Action Potential Stimulation

 APS therapy is a type of electrotherapy that uses electrical currents conducting through the surface of the skin (transcutaneous) to treat inflammatory pain and inflammation, reducing both.

-The waveform shape is the same as an 'action potential', hence the name 'Action Potential Simulation Therapy'.
+The waveform shape is similar to an 'action potential', hence the name 'Action Potential Simulation Therapy'.
 The waveform gradually creates a DC offset by charging the tissue in the first few seconds with the exponential pulses.
 The charge/offset then remains at approximately 5 volts until the end of the treatment with exponential pulses in the region of 25 volts peak for an average treatment (This can be measured between the negative and the positive electrodes using an oscilloscope as shown above).

 Action potentials are produced to control all physiological functions.
 If a breakdown in these action potentials occurs, physiological functions will be impaired.
 Inputting an electrical waveform similar in shape to electrical pulses normally found within the human body (action potentials) creates a physiological effect and this effect has be clinically and scientifically tested in controlled studies.
 Due to the highly capacitive nature of human tissue, it will present a very high impedance to a fixed DC potential.